brechtm/rinohtype/doc/intro.rst

 in the :ref:`quickstart` guide.
 For each of these modes, you can choose to use one of the document templates included with rinohtype or a third-party template available from PyPI and optionally customize it to your needs.
 Or you can create a custom template from scratch.
-The same goes for the style sheet used to style the document elements.
+The same is true for the style sheet used to style the document elements.

 Command-Line Renderer
 ~~~~~~~~~~~~~~~~~~~~~